All our Summer University short courses will be announced and open for applications soon. Register your interest below to be kept updated

 More about student support

-Studying does not have to stop when your course ends.
+Studying doesn't have to stop when your course ends.
 We hope our Summer University courses inspire you to continue your studies.

 Come to one of our open days to find out what you can do after your course has finished.